 I want this engobe to gel in ten seconds.
 Why?

-It is going to be applied to leather hard earthenware and it needs to be thixotropic.
+It is going to be applied to leather hard earthenware and it needs to be thixotropic (gelled when not in motion, liquid when in motion).
 Why?
 I do not want it to run down from the rims of the mugs after dipping.
 The process: Stir the engobe, pour-fill the mug, pour it out and push it upside down into the engobe.
-If I can pull it back out before the 10 seconds is up I get a perfectly even gelled layer that does not move.
+If I can pull it back out before the 10 second gel-time is up I get a perfectly even layer that does not move.
 A good test is to stir it then pull out the spatula slowly.
 If it hangs on in a even layer with only a few drips it is perfect.
-I also I tip the measuring cup to check it is gelling.
-Achieving this behaviour requires very careful additions of epsom salts (and thorough mixing between).
-As the slip approaches this 10 second threshold even a slight bit more salts will turn it into a bucket of jelly!
-I almost always overdo it!
-So I keep some thinner slip aside to dilute it down to perfect, not much is usually needed.
+Achieving this behaviour requires very careful additions of powdered epsom salts (and thorough mixing between).
+As the slip approaches this 10 second threshold even a slight bit more salts will turn it into a bucket of jelly (if that happens I add a drop or two of Darvan).
+This process works across a range of specific gravities (about 1.45-1.6), the higher the SG the trickier it is (but the faster it dries).

 Underglazes, engobe, a good transparent glaze and cone 03.
 Life is good!